aws-clouddevops/ansible/README.md

 ### When to use remote_src
 # When we say remote_src yes the download happens on the remote machine.
 If this is not mentioned download happens on the same machine on which we run the command.

+### How do you prevent a service from restarting?
+# We use handlers to perform this